stealthswap/docs/PAPER-DRAFT.md

 ## Abstract

 In this paper we present StealthSwap a decentralized on-chain oracle based stealth payments protocol for Ethereum transactions.
-StealthSwap functions using smart contracts only and doesn't require zkSNARks or more complex cryptographic primitives to operate.
+StealthSwap operates using smart contracts and doesn't need any complex cryptography primitives to use.
 Making it both use 80% less fees than other privacy based solutions and easier to audit and verify.

-StealthSwap doesn't require sidechains or any constraints on token amounts and time, using StealthSwap you can send and receive Ether and any ERC20 token without anyone's knowledge.
+StealthSwap doesn't need sidechains, and has no constraints on amounts or time.
+By using StealthSwap you can send and receive Ether and any ERC20 token without anyone's knowledge.